 We are externally managed by our Adviser.
 The officers, directors, and employees of our Adviser have significant experience in making investments in and lending to businesses of all sizes, including investing in real estate and making mortgage loans.
-We have entered into an investment advisory agreement with our Adviser, which was most recently amended and restated on January 14, 2020 (the "2020 Advisory Agreement"), under which our Adviser is responsible for managing our assets and liabilities, for operating our business on a day-to-day basis, and for identifying, evaluating, negotiating, and consummating investment transactions consistent with our investment policies as determined by our Board of Directors from time to time.
+We have entered into an investment advisory agreement with our Adviser, which was most recently amended and restated effective July 1, 2021 (the "Current Advisory Agreement"), under which our Adviser is responsible for managing our assets and liabilities, for operating our business on a day-to-day basis, and for identifying, evaluating, negotiating, and consummating investment transactions consistent with our investment policies as determined by our Board of Directors from time to time.